 SLC is proactively working with local authorities that share our ambition to offer only healthy food and beverages in public leisure facilities.
-For example, we recently supported North Kesteven DC in securing a three-year Whole Systems Approach to Obesity pilot project with Leeds Beckett University and Public Health England.
+In 2017, SLC supported North Kesteven DC in securing a three-year Whole Systems Approach to Obesity pilot project with Leeds Beckett University and Public Health England.

 We understand the commercial imperative better than most, but if we are promoting and selling unhealthy food and drink under the premise of ‘health and wellbeing’ a line has been crossed.

-With government backing for a sugar tax, the message is clear: high-calorie drinks need to be the exception not the norm.
+With the government sugar tax, the message is clear: high-calorie drinks need to be the exception, not the norm.
 Access to them needs to be limited and compelling healthy alternatives should be provided by leisure operators to promote a 360-degree approach to health and wellbeing.

 Sounds a little like nanny?
 Yes; and we make no apology.
 Failure to address this is costing the nation a fortune and will bankrupt the NHS; on an individual level, it is costing lives.